 There’s a lot to do in Pasadena, but two days gives you time to take in the must-sees Pasadena has to offer.

 When night falls, Pasadena comes alive.
 With 11 performing arts organizations, the options are limitless.
-Enjoy an award-winning play at the Pasadena Playhouse, a performance by the revered Pasadena Symphony, a cutting-edge production at Boston Court Performing Arts Center, or a concert by the Grammy-winning Southwest Chamber Music.
-During the summer months take advantage of free concerts at the Levitt Pavilion and the California Philharmonic Orchestra’s exciting outdoor concert series.
+Enjoy an award-winning play at the Pasadena Playhouse, a performance by the revered Pasadena Symphony and POPS, or a cutting-edge production at Boston Court Performing Arts Center.
+During the summer months take advantage of free concerts at the Levitt Pavilion or Old Pasadena’s Summer Cinema.
 All of these organizations and more offer group rates.
 The city is also home to a famous comedy club, a variety of popular dance spots, and sizzling jazz hideaways.

 THE GAMBLE HOUSE

 Spend the afternoon at the Gamble House.
 Designed by Pasadena architects Charles and Henry Greene, the Gamble House is considered to be one of the finest examples of architecture from the early 20th century Arts & Crafts Movement.
 The home was built in 1908 for David and Mary Gamble (Procter and Gamble soap and toothpaste fame).
 The house, a National Historic Landmark, is owned by the City of Pasadena and operated by the University of Southern California.
 It is open for public tours.